They were the one, and you made a huge mistake. Not all is lost; you can still get them back - and keep them.

 If you and your ex share major responsibilities, such as parenting or paying bills, cutting off all communication is going to be difficult.
 Try to keep your interactions short, polite, and friendly.

-If your ex says to you outright that they want to get back together, there really is no need to continue with no contact.
+If your ex wants you back, there really is no need to continue with no contact.
 Do a victory dance.
 Then, craft a calm response letting them know you agree and you’d like to meet the next day.
 When you see your ex, make it official, and get started on making your new relationship better.

 But, if your ex isn’t directly saying that they want you back and texting things like “I miss you” or “Wish you were here right now” — that’s a completely different story.
 They’re letting you know that they still have strong feelings for you but they aren’t reinforcing that with clear intent.
 To avoid the dreaded "exes with benefits" situation or any other confusing arrangement, continue with no contact.